 - Suitable for use with both white and gray Portland cements.

 - Contains a defoamer which prevents the polymer from foaming during mixing, which would trap excess air in the GFRC mix.

 - Does not yellow when weathered, so will not discolor GFRC finishes, as some acrylic polymers can do.

-- PLEASE NOTE: If you are used to working with the Polyplex brand of polymer, you will notice this new polymer, the DuraPlex, appears thinner (more watery) which is on purpose when we designed the product.
+- PLEASE NOTE: If you are used to working with the Polyplex brand of polymer, you will notice this polymer DuraPlex, appears thinner (more watery) which is on purpose when we designed the product.
 Some polymers add a 'thickener' agent to make them appear thicker, but it serves no useful function and is arguably a bad idea in concrete as it requires more water to offset it...
 There is no addition of a thickener in DuraPlex, which is why is will appear this way.
 The polymer structure and content is the same and performs the same in both.
 When using DuraPlex, you may need to use slightly less water in the GFRC/concrete mix recipe since there is no thickening agent present.

 - Type of Polymer: Acrylic Based.

 - 1 Gallon Polymer weighs approx. 9 lbs. (usually added to concrete mixes based on weight, not volume)

 - Available in 1 gallon, 5 gallons and 55 gallon drums.